 - Internal processes of insurance companies are often too complicated.There are so many duplicating business operations that nearly 1 million insurance jobs in the US alone can be automated.
 McKinsey claims that automation and digitalization define the main potential of the industry.
 This means insurance companies can automate 50 to 60 percent of their back-office operations.

 - Insurants are not satisfied with their service providers.
-The studies of Morgan Stanley and BCG claim that insurance companies tend to provide poor customer experience.
+The Morgan Stanley and BCG studies claim that insurance companies tend to provide poor customer experience.
 About 60 percent of insurance clients worldwide aren’t satisfied with their service providers and nearly 50 percent of insurance clients consider turning to newer models.

 - Young prodigies prefer to join technology, consulting, or other financial companies rather than insurance.
-According to Deloitte, only 4 percent of millennials are interested in working for the industry.
+According to Deloitte, only 4 percent of millennials are interested in working in the industry.
 As a result, companies frequently don’t have enough technically-skilled employees to follow changes let alone drive them.

-- In the face of COVID-19 pandemic increasingly more consumers are looking towards providers with strong digital capabilities.
+- In the face of the COVID-19 pandemic increasingly more consumers are looking towards providers with strong digital capabilities.
 A recent PWC survey claims that 41 percent of consumers are likely to switch their insurance company in favor of a more digitized one.

 These are the problems.
 How to approach them?
 Let’s discuss 13 opportunities that will lead the transformation from traditional insurance agency to innovative insurtech firm.

 Internal Workflow Automation with RPA and Machine Learning